-Half Dome was the most beautiful natural site that I had laid eyes on.
+Half Dome was the most beautiful natural site I had seen.

 It’s a movie scene.

-Acutally Hiking Half Dome was even better (a bucket list item)
+Hiking Half Dome was even better (a bucket list item).

-I’m surprised that I didn’t fall on my face, considering I couldn’t stop looking at the beautiful surroundings instead of the trail in front of me.
+I’m surprised I didn’t fall on my face, considering I couldn’t stop looking at the beautiful surroundings instead of the trail before me.

-We arrived at the base of half dome.
+We arrived at the base of the half dome.

-pile of gloves that people left behind - how kind.
+People left a massive pile of gloves behind – how kind.

 Why the gloves?